 If Bluetooth Speaker Volume Control not working and you cannot adjust the volume of a Bluetooth speaker on your Windows 11/10 computer, this article will show you how to fix this problem.
-According to the users, the volume of their Bluetooth speakers sticks at a particular level, and moving the volume slider does not change the volume.
-At the same time, some users reported that they could not hear sound from their Bluetooth speakers, irrespective of the position of the volume slider.
+According to users, the volume of their Bluetooth speakers remains at a fixed level, and moving the volume slider does not change it.
+At the same time, some users reported that they could not hear any sound from their Bluetooth speakers, regardless of the volume slider position.

 Bluetooth Speaker Volume Control not working in Windows 11/10